SickChill/SickChill.Wiki/Settings-explained.md

 `Size of Log files saved`
 Lets you set the size of the individual log files.
 Set the seize to your individual needs.
 `Use initial indexer set to`
-Lets you set the default indexer (thetvdb or tvrage) when adding a new show.
+Lets you set the default indexer (like thetvdb)  when adding a new show.
 `Timeout show indexer at`
 Lets you set a custom timeout value.
 Dont change unless asked or the indexer is very slow to respond to your request.
 `Show root directories`